-Nikeziwe Ximba is a grade 11 student.
-Nikeziwe and her little sister started living their grandmother after their mother passed away when Nikeziwe was young.
+Nikeziwe Ximba is a Grade 11 student.
+Nikeziwe and her little sister started living with their grandmother after their mother passed away when Nikeziwe was young.
 Nikeziwe was known as a very rude girl who disrespected her elders.
 She would steal from her grandmother and her neighbours.

-Amanda Vilakazi is a grade 10 student who moved from Mpumalanga to live with her aunt in Pietermaritzburg after her mother passed away.
+Amanda Vilakazi is a Grade 10 student who moved from Mpumalanga to live with her aunt in Pietermaritzburg after her mother passed away.
 The move was difficult for Amanda as she struggled to adjust at Sqongweni Secondary School.
-In the beginning of the school year she struggled to make friends; thus, was unable to freely interact with her peers.
+In the beginning of the school year she struggled to make friends and to interact comfortably with her peers.

-Despite this, Amanda was chosen to be a Junior Peer Educator.
-Since becoming a Junior Peer Educator, Amanda has not only forged friendships with other Junior Peer Educators; but she has also found a platform where she can be outspoken as well as ‘go the extra mile’ to help other students who may struggle to fit in.
+Despite this, Amanda was chosen to be a gold Junior Peer Educator.
+Since becoming a Peer Educator, Amanda has not only forged friendships with other gold Peer Educators but she has also found a platform where she can speak out as well as ‘go the extra mile’ to help other students who may struggle to fit in.
 Amanda’s potential to be an opinion leader and help others was realized as a result of being part of the gold programme.

 Samkelisiwe Ngcobo, gold Facilitator Intern